Syiah Kuala University

 Syiah Kuala University (Universitas Syiah Kuala), abbreviated as USK (formerly: Unsyiah), founded on 2 September 1961, is the largest and the oldest national university in Banda Aceh, Indonesia.
-The name of the university is taken from the prominent theologian, Tengku Abdur Rauf As Singkili, who lived in the 16th century.
+The name of the university is taken from the prominent theologian, Tengku Abdur Rauf As-Sinkili, who lived in the 16th century.

 USK has twelve faculties, providing Associate, Bachelor, and master's degrees.
 USK has 131 laboratories for student lab work, student and lecturer experiments, and community service.
 The laboratories are spread across departments and faculties as follows: economics 2, veterinary science 11, law 1 engineering 29, agriculture 17, medical 27, mathematics and natural sciences 26, and one integrated laboratory.

 History

 In the government's period of Sultan Iskandar Muda, Aceh became the science development centre.
 The students and the teachers came from around the world, such as Turkish Sultanate, Iran, and India.
 During 1957, the beginning of the Acehnese Province was formed, the leaders of the Acehnese government agreed to place the foundation for the development of Acehnese regional education.
 On 21 April 1958, Yayasan Dana Kesejahteraan Aceh (YDKA) was formed.

 YDKA was led by Regent M. Husen and afterward by Governor Ali Hasjmy.
 On 29 June 1958, the ruler of the Acehnese formed a special commission.
 The creator's commission was chaired by Governor Ali Hasjmy and Lieutenant Colonel T. Hamzah as the vice-chairman.
 His first work was to create Darussalam city as for student's city and Syiah Kuala for the name of university.
 Efforts were carried out by YDKA with the founder of the commission to bring about the Darussalam development and Syiah Kuala University.

 The student's city of Darussalam was officially opened by President Sukarno on 2 September 1959, accompanied by the cover opening of the Darussalam monument and the appointment of the first faculty of the Syiah Kuala University: the Faculty of Economics.
 The next 2 September was appointed as the Day of Education of Nanggroe Aceh Darussalam and is commemorated every year by the Acehnese people.

 The embryo of USK was begun from the Faculty of Economics and was continued with the formation of the Faculty of Veterinary Science and Animal Husbandry in 1960.
 USK as a university officially began on 21 June 1961.
 Along with that, USK opened the Faculty of Teacher Training and Pedagogy, and the Law Faculty and Human Knowledge.
 The development was followed by the founding of the Engineering Faculty, Agricultural Faculty, General Medicine Faculty, and Mathematic and Natural Science Faculty.

 In 1998, Syiah Kuala University received a new student for a doctorate degree program in the field of Economic Knowledge.

 Since being established, USK has been led by Colonel M. Jasin, Drs.
 Marsuki Nyak Man.
 A. Madjid Ibrahim, henceforth Prof. Dr. Ibrahim Hasan, MBA., Prod.
 Dr. Abdullah Ali, M.Sc., Dr. M. Ali Basyah Amin, MA., Prof. Dr. Dayan Dawood, MA., Pfeuidrof.
 Dr. Abdi A. Wahab, M.Sc, Prof. Dr. Darni M. Daud, M.A, and now headed by Prof. Dr. Ir.
 Samsul Rizal, M.Eng.